 \subsection{Implementation Details}

 In our experiments, we validate our OneClip-RAG with two popular embedding models, which are CLIP-ViTB/32~\cite{RadfordKHRGASAM21} and SigLIP-B/16~\cite{ZhaiM0B23}.
 As described in Sec.~\ref{sec:ift}, we first train the embedding model in a coarse-grained manner for $5$ epochs on the QaEgo4D~\cite{BarmannW22} and NeXT-QA~\cite{XiaoSYC21} training sets, and then perform a granular training for $5$ epochs on our constructed SynLongVideo.
 We use AdamW~\cite{KingmaB14} to optimize the model with a learning rate of $1e^{-7}$.
-We experiment with five popular MLLMs: LLaVA-NeXT-Video-7B~\cite{zhang2024llavanext-video}, Llama-3-VILA1.5-8B~\cite{LinYP0SH24}, InternVL2-8B~\cite{abs-2404-16821}, Qwen2-VL-7B~\cite{abs-2409-12191} and LLaVA-Video~\cite{ZhangWLLMLL25}.
+We experiment with three popular MLLMs: LLaVA-Video~\cite{ZhangWLLMLL25}, Qwen2.5-VL~\cite{Qwen2.5-VL} and Qwen3-VL~\cite{Qwen3-VL}.
 These MLLMs are kept frozen during experiments, of which settings are default.